geoff2k/elden-ring-video-extract/README.md

 ## Requirements

-You'll need to have the following packages installed (I used brew in OSX):
+You'll need to have the following packages installed (I used homebrew under OSX):
 * ffmpeg
     * for both ffmpeg and ffprobe
 * imagemagick